GeekyAnts/nativebase-docs/docs/slider.md

 ## Import

-NativeBase exports 7 modal-related components:
+NativeBase exports 4 slider-related components:

 - `Slider`: The wrapper that provides context and functionality for all children.
 - `Slider.Track`: The empty part of the slider that shows the track.